High-Resolution Image Synthesis via Next-Token Prediction: Model Architecture

+These limitations significantly impact the learning of token distributions, potentially leading to flaws in generated high-resolution images.
+Here, we propose VoPE, a novel positional embedding for continuous resolution learning.

-Visual-rotary Positional Embedding (VoPE) is inspired by biological vision and camera imaging principles.
+\paragraph{Visual-rotary Positional Embedding.} Visual-rotary positional embedding (VoPE) is inspired by biological vision and camera imaging principles.
 VoPE assumes that all objects are projected within a field of view with a fixed resolution of $g \times g$.
 For an image with resolution $W \times H$, any pixel at coordinate $(w, h)$ can be normalized as:

 where $\rho = \max(W, H) / g$ is the resolution density, and \( b = \mathrm{abs}(W - H) / 2 \) is the relative positional offset.
 This normalization centers images on the grid \(g \times g\), facilitating efficient learning from images of varying resolutions.